slune-org/confinode/doc/en/devmanual.md

 ## Configuration description

 A configuration description is an object accepting the `parse(data, context)` method.
-This method takes the data to parse and the parsing context as parameters and returns a `InternalResult` object or `undefined` if there is no result.
+This method takes the data to parse and the parsing context as parameters and returns an `InternalResult` object or `undefined` if there is no result.
 Beware to never return `undefined` during the final parse, because this one must return a result to the application.
-On the other hand, it is possible to return a `InternalResult` containing the `undefined` value if needed.
+On the other hand, it is possible to return an `InternalResult` containing the `undefined` value if needed.

-You can, of course, eventually extend one of the already existing description class in order to modify its behavior.
+You can, of course, eventually extend one of the already existing description classes in order to modify its behavior.
 The [LeafItemDescription](../../src/ConfigDescription/ConfigDescription/LeafItemDescription.ts) class is an abstract class designed for basic parsings.
 It already does some controls and simply leave the inheriting classes process the parse in a `parseValue(value, fileName, keyName)` method which must directly return the parsing result.

 The parsing context contains: